michaeljbrazell/partitioner/README.md

 2) if you want a partition for each cell then output cell_partition(cell_id) which is filled in after partition_mesh is called

-3) little/big endian is not specified because the TMR grid maker checks your system
+3) little/big endian is not specified because the TMR grid maker checks your system.
+Change this in load_mesh in two spots or compile with big/little endian option

 4) max lines and boundary_tag is hard coded into line_module.F90

+5) lines from hemisphere cylinder grid maker are not used since lines are detected automatically for prisms and hexes.
+For a mesh with tetrahedral elements and lines this will need to be modified to use the lines output from TMR hemisphere cylinder grid maker.